How to throw your money away

 If you are not fooling yourself, okay.
 On the other hand, if you are now putting in $4,000 a year, just the penalty (not the taxes) will cost you $400 for each of those years, if you choose to get out right now.
 The longer you wait, the more you pay - unless, of course, you still think an IRA isn't fooling you.

 If you are just a little unsure, think of it as a reading quiz.
 I would also recommend getting a copy of "The Real Report on IRA's - What They Didn't Tell You" from DOR Associates, GPO Box A912, New York, NY 10116 (it costs $4.25).
 In any case, when you're laying out money, remember: if in doubt, don't!

-New Yorker John DeRose is a management consultant and "financial advisor to 'little' people."
-Before wrestlng with the national economy, he was a judo instructor.
+New Yorker John DeRose is a management consultant and "financial adviser to 'little' people."
+Before wrestling with the national economy, he was a judo instructor.

 |E-mail Print to PDF Blog|